batect/batect/docs/GettingStarted.md

     - unitTest: Run the unit tests.
     ```

-3. Run `./batect run build` and batect will pull the image used for your build environment, start it and run Gradle within it.
+3. Run `./batect build` and batect will pull the image used for your build environment, start it and run Gradle within it.
    (Note that this may take a while the first time as the Docker image must be downloaded first.)

-4. Similarly, if you run `./batect run unitTest`, batect will start a build environment, run your unit tests within it, and then
+4. Similarly, if you run `./batect unitTest`, batect will start a build environment, run your unit tests within it, and then
    clean up the build environment.

 That's it!
 Your builds and unit tests now run in an isolated and consistent build environment, and you can easily change the